radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-configuration-commands.md

 `C:\radiantone\vds\bin>vdsconfig set-property -name directoryManagerPassword -value secret4444 -pwdfile C:\pwd.txt`

-Using RLI home : C:\radiantone\vds
+Output:

-Using Java home : C:\radiantone\vds\jdk\jre
+`Using RLI home : C:\radiantone\vds`

-0 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManagerConnectionStateListener - Curator connection state change: CONNECTED
+`Using Java home : C:\radiantone\vds\jdk\jre`

-8 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManagerConnectionStateListener - VDS-ZK connection state changed: CONNECTED
+`0 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManagerConnectionStateListener - Curator connection state change: CONNECTED`

-8 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManager - ZooManager connection state changed: CONNECTED
+`8 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManagerConnectionStateListener - VDS-ZK connection state changed: CONNECTED`

-Property 'directoryManagerPassword' has been modified.
+`8 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManager - ZooManager connection state changed: CONNECTED`

-Configuration has been updated successfully.
+`Property 'directoryManagerPassword' has been modified.` `Configuration has been updated successfully.`

 If you do not want to pass the new value in the command, you can save the new password into a file and use file:::<path_to_file> in the command.
 The file contains the new password and the directory manager credentials are passed in a file named pwd.txt in the example below: